FormBucket/xander-moon/static/pages/guides/collect-emails-for-newsletter-with-jquery-and-ajax.md

 ### Option 2 - Post JSON Data with jQuery

-To send JSON data you can change the AJAX code to:
+If you want to use our JSON API then you could change the AJAX call to the following.
+This example uses the powerful (and somewhat cryptic) `reduce` function but you can build the JSON content any way that you prefer.

 ```js
 $.ajax({